European balance of power: Antiquity to Crusades

-Most of the crusades did not achieve their objective, but some of them had a massive impact on the political and economic landscape of Europe: the first crusade (1099) re-opened the trade routes in the Mediterranean and ushered the commercial revolution; the fourth crusade (1204) resulted in the formation of the Venetian maritime empire; and the sixth crusade (1228) temporarily made Frederick II, heir of both the Kingdom of Sicily and the Holy Roman Empire, also King of Jerusalem.
-At the same time, the Reconquista of Christian forces was taking place in the Iberian peninsula and the kingdoms of Portugal, Castile and Aragon were formed.
+Most of the crusades did not achieve their objective, but some of them had a massive impact on the political and economic landscape of Europe: the First Crusade (1099) re-opened the trade routes in the Mediterranean and ushered the commercial revolution; the Fourth Crusade (1204) resulted in the formation of the Venetian maritime empire; and the Sixth Crusade (1228) temporarily made Frederick II, heir of both the Kingdom of Sicily and the Holy Roman Empire, also King of Jerusalem.
+At the same time, was taking place in the Iberian Peninsula and the kingdoms of Portugal, Castile and Aragon were formed.
 A vast part of the French nobility took part in the crusades under the leadership of their king: this made possible the formation of a strong centralized French monarchy.
-The rise of medieval France began with the Battle of Bouvines (1224) and the Avignon Papacy (1309) but ended with the outbreak of the Hundred Years' War (1337) with England and the return of the papacy to Rome (1378).
-As Europe recovered from the Black Death, a Renaissance in art and science began in Italy and spread to the rest of the continent.
+The rise of medieval France began with the Battle of Bouvines (1214) and the Avignon Papacy (1309) but ended with the outbreak of the Hundred Years' War (1337) with England and the return of the papacy to Rome (1378).
+After Europe recovered from the Black Death, the goldsmith Johannes Gutenberg invented the movable-type printing press, which started the Printing Revolution.
+A Renaissance in art and science began in Italy and spread to the rest of the continent.

+Crusades to Westphalia

 Portugal formed the first European colonial empire in 1415 with the conquest of Ceuta.
-In 1453, the French expelled the English from their land and the Ottoman Turks caused the Fall of Constantinople, initiating the rise of the Ottoman Empire in Europe.
-At the end of the 15th century, Spain was formed following the marriage of Isabella I of Castile and Ferdinand II of Aragon.
-Portugal and Spain, followed by France and England, ushered the Age of Discovery.
-During the early 16th century, France and the Habsburg clashed during the Italian Wars.
-In 1519, Charles V of Habsburg, already Duke of Burgundy, King of Spain, and Archduke of Austria, became Holy Roman Emperor and initiated a long rivalry with Francis I of France and the Ottoman sultan Suleiman the Magnificent.
-He ordered the conquistadores to annex the Aztec Empire and conquer the Incas and made use of the gold and silver coming from the Americas to finance the defence of his German territories in Austria from the Ottoman Empire (Siege of Vienna) and of his Italian territories in the Duchy of Milan from France (Battle of Pavia).
-Styling himself as the protector of Catholicism, he resigned because of the growth of protestantism and split his territories between a Spanish Empire led by Philip II of Spain and a Holy Roman Empire of the German Nation led by Ferdinand I.
+In 1453, the French expelled the English from their land, and the Ottoman Turks conquered Constantinople, initiating the dominance of the Ottoman Empire in Europe.
+At the end of the 15th century, following the marriage of Isabella I of Castile and Ferdinand II of Aragon Spain was dynastically unified and Reconquista concluded successfully.
+Portugal and Spain, followed by France and England, ushered in the Age of Discovery.
+During the early 16th century, France and the House of Habsburg clashed during the Italian Wars.
+In 1519, Charles V of Habsburg, already Duke of Burgundy, King of Spain, and Archduke of Austria, became Holy Roman Emperor.
+After the defeat in the Battle of Pavia, Francis I of France allied with the Muslim Ottoman sultan Suleiman the Magnificent.
+After the annexation of the Aztec Empire and conquest of the Incas, Emperor Charles used the gold and silver coming from the Americas to finance the defence of his German territories in Austria from the Ottoman Empire (Siege of Vienna) and of his Italian territories in the Duchy of Milan from France (Battle of Pavia).
+In response, European rival states sanctioned privateers to raid Spanish or Portuguese ships full of gold and silver, most especially in the Caribbean.
+Ultimately, Charles V conceded the Peace of Augsburg and abandoned his multi-national project with a series of abdications in 1556 that divided his hereditary and imperial domains between the Spanish Habsburgs, headed by his son Philip II of Spain, and the Austrian Habsburgs, headed by his brother Ferdinand.
+Ferdinand had been Archduke of Austria in Charles's name since 1521 and the designated successor as emperor since 1531.